Free City of Danzig Police: Polish-German tensions and the Invasion of Poland

 By 1939, Polish-German relations had broken down and war seemed a likely possibility.
 Danzig security authorities began drawing up plans to seize Polish installations throughout the city, in the event of a German offensive into the Polish Corridor.
 They assisted the Germans in organizing military forces within the city throughout August 1939.

-On 1 September, the German pre-dreadnought SMS Schleswig-Holstein began shelling the Polish garrison at Westerplatte.
+On 1 September, the German pre-dreadnought Schleswig-Holstein began shelling the Polish garrison at Westerplatte.
 Shortly thereafter Danzig police, under the command of Polezeioberst Willi Bethke, launched an attack on the city's Polish Post Office.
 The coast guard unit of the police assisted the Germans at Westerplatte.

-After the Invasion of Poland
+After the invasion of Poland

 The Danzig police was taken over by the Gestapo after the invasion.
 Helmut Froböss left his job and became president of the provincial German high court.
 Stutthof, 22 miles east of the city, was run by the new President of Police as an internment camp from 1939, until it was handed over to the Germans as a political prisoner camp in November 1941.
 Bombing by the Soviets in 1945 killed Obermusikmeister Ernst Stieberitz.
 All vestiges of the Danzig Police were eliminated when the Red Army captured the city on 28 March 1945.